rakunn/blogger/README.md

 Blogger project built on Rails.

-Simple website with PostgreSQL, simple CSS and blog engine.
+Simple website with PostgreSQL, CSS and blog engine.

+Based on Jumpstart tutorial.